-The CLNK provides a link from 2007 MEPS event files to the 2007 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with a home health provider event.
+The CLNK provides a link from 2009 MEPS event files to the 2009 Medical Conditions File.
+When using the CLNK, data users/analysts should keep in mind that (1) conditions are household-reported and (2) there may be multiple conditions associated with a home health provider event.
 Data users/analysts should also note that not all home health provider events link to the condition file.
-For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2007 Appendix File, HC-110I.
+For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2009 Appendix File, HC-126I.